ny4rlk0/BIOS-ACER-NITRO-5-AN515-45/README.md

 <br>So they should work on any Nitro 5 AN515-45
 <br>Pick a version then stick with it.
 <br>Don't constantly change BIOS version since you are asking for bricking your computer.
+<br>First version of BIOS is always superior for me because it will went in more testing during development.